Astronomy Department Return to Campus Information

 Daily Health Check Requirement

-You must complete a mandatory health check report before going to campus or going out into the community on OSU business.
+You must complete a mandatory health check self report before going to campus or going out into the community on OSU business.

 There are no exceptions to this policy.
 Failure to comply may result in accountability measures.